theonewhoPrints/E-Data-Website/docs/DesignDoc.md

 All users can personalize their profiles with custom pictures, achievements, and descriptions.
 Other users can view but not edit them.
 Villains' profiles are linked to their schemes for a better connection to their helpers.
 * Ability to add achievements/descriptions in the profile
 #### Sorting by Relevance
 All users can enhance their method of searching for villain's schemes on the cupboard by selecting search by relevance.
-This will reveal to a user the most vllanous schemes, by cross tagging strings in the scheme title that contain the most villanous actions to be at the top of the given results.
+This will reveal to a user the most villainous schemes, by cross tagging strings in the scheme title that contain the most villainous actions to be at the top of the given results.
-* Ability to sort schemes by text of titles with the most villanous words.
+* Ability to sort schemes by text of titles with the most villainous words.

 ## Application Domain